House at 5556 Flushing Road

 The House at 5556 Flushing Road is a single-family home located in Flushing, Michigan.
 It was listed on the National Register of Historic Places in 1982.

-The house was likely built some time between 1840 and 1860.
-It is a two-story Greek Revival structure with a rectangular floorplan.
+The house was likely built sometime between 1840 and 1860.
+It is a two-story Greek Revival structure with a rectangular floor plan.
 The facade is symmetrical, and five bays wide.
 The entrance is through a centrally placed door, flanked with paneled pilasters and topped with an entablature.
 The house is topped with a wide frieze and a cornice with returns.